steqeq/0000/README.md

 # Known Issues

-## ROCm Data Center Installation Issue on CentOS/RHEL 7.8/8.2 and SLES

-Installing ROCm Data Center on CentOS/RHEL v7.8/v8.2 and SLES may fail with an error.

-This issue is under investigation and there is no known workaround currently.

 ## Undefined Reference Issue in Statically Linked Libraries

 Libraries and applications statically linked using flags -rtlib=compiler-rt, such as rocBLAS, have an implicit dependency on gcc_s not captured in their CMAKE configuration.